jg-tan/Twitter/README.md

 ![register screen](https://user-images.githubusercontent.com/37413949/113508213-4a9c2900-9581-11eb-8deb-3311e325ed75.PNG)

 - If user clicks "Register" from **Login Screen**, this screen will be shown.
-- Clicking register will register the user to Firebase Auth, if successful, user will automatically be logged in with the account and be taken to **Feed Screen**.
+- Clicking register will register the user to Firebase Auth.
+If successful, user will automatically be logged in with the account and be taken to **Feed Screen**.
 - Clicking on "x" will take the user back to **Login Screen**

 ## **Feed Screen**